usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _MUDY IN SQUALL_, by mudy on the 昨晩
 - _Liminality / Dream State Return_, by Elder
 - _General Patterns_, by Mammo
 - _Scanners_, by Anthony Naples